microsoft/VirtualClient/website/docs/workloads/mlperf/mlperf.md

 ## Supported Hardware Systems

-The following section defines the hardware systems/SKUs on which the MLPerf 2.0 workload will run effectively in cloud environments.
+The following section defines the hardware systems/SKUs on which the MLPerf workload will run effectively in cloud environments.
 These hardware systems contain
 GPU components for which the MLPerf workload is designed to test.

 * **Datacenter systems**
   * A100-SXM-80GBx8 (NVIDIA DGX A100, 80GB variant)
-  * A100-SXM-80GBx4 (NVIDIA DGX Station A100, "Red October", 80GB variant)
+  * A100-SXM-80GBx4 (NVIDIA DGX Station A100, "Red SEPTober", 80GB variant)
   * A100-PCIex8 (80GB variant)
   * A2x2
   * A30x8